 Once again we headed to the lovely North Georgia mountains to what has become an annual summer tradition: Tubing the Chattahoochee River ( or the “Hooch” as they call it) in the lovely Alpine village of Helen, Georgia.

-Why the pink tubes (www.helentubing.com), not the green?
-Many friends have asked, and no, the pink tubing company is not paying me with freebies of any kind to pitch them,( though they are welcome to!) but when we first started tubing, our little girl was six and pink WAS the color.
+Why the pink tubes of Helen Tubing, not the green?
+Many friends have asked, and no, the pink tubing company is not paying me with freebies of any kind to pitch them,( though they are welcome to try lol!) but when we first started tubing, our little girl was six and pink WAS the color.
 Also at the end of the 2 1/2 hour ride, there is the best waterfall ever- and only the pink tubes ride it.
-That and at a cool $3 a trip (STILL), how can we argue?
+That and at a cool $5 a trip (STILL), how can we argue?
 A family of four having an awesome trip at the price of a single movie ticket!
-The Cool River Tubing Company (the green tubes) have extended their adventures to include zip lining (www.coolriverziplines.com) for the thrill seeking kid in you( 70lb-250lbs) we were sorely tempted to try them, but were heading into North Carolina next for those speedier type of expeditions.
+The Cool River Tubing Company (the green tubes & $8 river trips!) have extended their adventures to include zip lining for the thrill seeking kid in you( 70lb-250lbs) we were sorely tempted to try them but were heading into North Carolina next for those speedier type of expeditions.

 We tried the Hofer Bakery the next morning, a short hop and skip from our room, and the best darn Appelknuffen-er Appelknafen- okay, apple pancakes that no one can seem to pronounce, even the staff.
 Kids love the hot chocolate with whipped cream (who doesn’t?)

 Our day was well spent frolicking in the Chattahoochee, dining German-style and exploring the little shops filled with crystal necklaces, glass blown figurines, wooden toys, canned goods and apple ciders of various dubious colors.